microvac/borobudur/docs/source/resources.rst

-Resources -- REST service that resides on server
+Resources -- REST-like service that resides on server
 *************************************************
 todo